awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 ### IAM roles for database data sources<a name="iam-roles-ds-jdbc"></a>

 When you use a database as a data source, you provide Amazon Kendra with a role that has the permissions necessary for connecting to the database\.
 These include:
 + Permission to access the AWS Secrets Manager secret that contains the user name and password for the database site\.
-For more information about the contents of the secret, see [Using a database data source](data-source-database.md)\.
+For more information about the contents of the secret, see [Using an Amazon Kendra database data source](data-source-database.md)\.
 + Permission to use the AWS KMS customer master key \(CMK\) to decrypt the user name and password secret stored by Secrets Manager\.
 + Permission to use the `BatchPutDocument` and `BatchDeleteDocument` operations to update the index\.
 + Permission to access the Amazon S3 bucket that contains the SSL certificate used to communicate with the database site\.